 Additionally Diamond Select will kick off their The Nightmare Before Christmas Mini-Mates series via shops participating in Halloween ComicFest, with a great Jack Skellington figure that was on display at New York Comic Con a week ago.

-Diamond Select Toys is taking the opportunity to expand the monster line with a unique design of their own.
+Van the Man… Diamond Select Toys is taking the opportunity to expand the monster line with a unique design of their own.
 DST’s Van Helsing, is an armed-to-the-teeth vision of the vampire hunter with a wizened and battle scarred countenance.
 With his axe, rifle, pistol and bandolero of wooden spikes he’s clearly a determined and formidable foe for the feral creatures of the night.

 With many of us still cringing from the loopy Hugh Jackman misstep of 2004 Van Helsing was a risky choice.
 Fortunately DST presents him as an effective cross between the grandfatherly character portrayed by Edward Van Sloan in 1931 and Anthony Hopkins’ frenzied doctor of Francis Ford Coppola’s Dracula (1992.)